 Back in the early 1960s, Harry Ferguson Research began development on their "Ferguson Formula" four wheel drive system, which they attempted to sell to many of the bigger British automotive manufacturers of that time, including Jaguar, Rootes Group, BMC and Rover...and Ford?
 Commissioned by Ford on a research project, Ferguson converted three 1965 Mustangs to his 4wd system in order to sell the system to Ford.
 While Ford wasn't interested in buying the system, all three of these 1965 Ford Mustang 4WDs still exist today, and one of them is now for sale!
 This is an extremely rare car, and would be a pretty cool opportunity for the right buyer.

-This is a two owner car, with just over 73,000 documented miles and has resided in England for its entire life.
+This is a two owner car, with just over 73,000 documented miles and has resided in the United Kingdom for its entire life.
 In fact, it's a left hand drive Mustang, likely because, at the time Ford and Ferguson began the four wheel drive project, a right hand version was not available, which now makes the car even more of a rare find for British buyers.
 The shot below shows the front axle that has half-shafts on either end for the four wheel drive system.